 You can also get a comprehensive resource focused on what you really need to know for a successful automaton project including nearly a thousand best practices in the 98% new 2019 Process/Industrial Instruments and Controls Handbook Sixth Edition capturing the expertise of 50 leaders in industry.

-- Limit cycles are inevitable from resolution limits.
+- Limit cycles from resolution limits can be stopped.
 While one or more integrators anywhere in the system can cause a limit cycle from a resolution limit, turning on external-reset feedback can stop the limit cycle.
 The feedback for the external reset feedback must be a fast readback of the actual manipulated valve position or speed.
 Often readback signals are slow and changes or lack of changes in the readback of actuator shaft position are not representative of the actual ball or disk movement for on-off valves posing as control valves.
 While external-reset feedback can stop the limit cycle, there is an offset from the desired valve position.
 For some exothermic reactors, it may be better to have a fast limit cycle in the manipulated coolant temperature than an offset because tight temperature control is imperative and the oscillation is attenuated (averaged out) by the well-mixed reactor volume.

-- Large analyzer cycle times require PID detuning to prevent oscillations.
+- Oscillations from large analyzer cycle times can be prevented without detuning the PID.
 While the additional dead time that is 1.5 times the cycle time is excessive in terms of ability of loop to deal with unmeasured load disturbances, when this additional dead time is greater than the 63% process response time, an intelligent computation of integral action using external-reset feedback can enable the resulting enhanced PID gain to be as large as the inverse of the open loop gain for self-regulating processes even if the cycle time increases.
 This means the enhanced PID could be used with an offline analyzer with a very large and variable time between results reported.
 While load disturbances are not corrected until an analytical result is available, the enhanced PID does not become unstable.
 The intelligent calculation of the proportional (P), integral (I) and derivative (D) mode is only done when there is a change in the measurement.
 The time interval between the current and last result is used in I and D mode computations.
 The input to I mode computation is the external-reset feedback signal.
 If there is no response of the manipulated variable, I mode contribution does not change.
 An analyzer failure will not cause a PID response since there is no change in P or D mode contribution unless there is a new result or setpoint.
 The same benefits apply to wireless loops (additional dead time is ½ update rate).
 For more details see the Control Talk Blog “Batch and continuous control with at-line and offline analyzer tips”